Surses: Demographics

-Historic Population
+Population

 The historical population is given in the following chart:

 Weather

 The Bivio weather station has an average of 132.1 days of rain per year and on average receives 1198 mm of precipitation.
 The wettest month is August during which time Bivio receives an average of 138 mm of precipitation.
 During this month there is precipitation for an average of 11.9 days.
 The month with the most days of precipitation is May, with an average of 13.1, but with only 125 mm of precipitation.
 The driest month of the year is February with an average of 56 mm of precipitation over 11.9 days.

 The Savognin weather station has an average of 104.3 days of rain per year and on average receives 917 mm of precipitation.
 The wettest month is August during which time Savognin receives an average of 117 mm of precipitation.
 During this month there is precipitation for an average of 11.8 days.
 The driest month of the year is February with an average of 42 mm of precipitation over 11.8 days.